 Moira O’Deorain is a brilliant scientist who spent a bulk of her career in Overwatch’s Blackwatch division.
 Intelligence is normally thought of as a gift, but Moira proved time and time again that she was willing to go to any length to make a breakthrough in her field.

-It's because of this that Moira found herself a part of the shadowy Talon organization in the years after Overwatch's demise.
-Now that she doesn't have to listen to the confines of morality, she is ready to enter the battlefield as Overwatch's 26th hero.
+It’s because of this that Moira found herself a part of the shadowy Talon organization in the years after Overwatch’s demise.
+Now that she doesn’t have to listen to the confines of morality, she’s entered the battlefield as Overwatch’s 26th hero.

 Let’s take a look at how to master Moira and turn the tide in your team’s favor.